 Causes of endometriosis

-Scientists have not concluded exactly what causes endometriosis.
+Scientists have not concluded exactly what causes this condition.
 Possible explanations include:

 - Retrograde menstruation, which occurs when menstrual blood containing endometrial cells does not flow out of the body as it normally should but stays in the body, flowing through the fallopian tubes into the pelvic cavity.

-- Physicians think the hormone estrogen makes endometriosis worse because when women with endometriosis experience menopause, which reduces their level of estrogen, the endometriosis symptoms often cease.
+- Physicians think the hormone estrogen makes it worse because when women with endometriosis experience menopause, which reduces their level of estrogen, the endometriosis symptoms often cease.

 - Immune system dysfunction may prevent a woman’s body from recognizing that endometrial cells are growing outside the uterus and thus fail to destroy them.

-Not every woman with endometriosis experiences symptoms, so a woman may have endometriosis and not know it.
-However, pelvic pain is the most common symptom of endometriosis and can become more pronounced during menstruation.
+Not every woman with endometriosis experiences symptoms, so a woman may have it and not know it.
+However, pelvic pain is the most common symptom and can become more pronounced during menstruation.

 Types of pelvic pain include: